Alexei Navalny's team confirms his death. His mother is searching for his body

 U.K. vows action against Russians responsible for Nevalny's death

-U.K. Foreign Secretary David Cameron said Saturday that Britain "will be taking action" against the Russians responsible for the death of Alexei Navalny.
+U.K. Foreign Secretary David Cameron said Saturday that Britain "will be taking action" against the Russians responsible for Navalny's death.

 Speaking to broadcasters in Munich, Cameron said "there should be consequences" for "appalling human rights outrages like this."
 He said Britain would "look at whether there are individual people that are responsible and whether there are individual measures and actions we can take."
 Cameron did not say whether the response would consist of financial sanctions or other measures.

-The Kremlin bristled Friday at the outpouring of anger from world leaders, with Putin's spokesman, Dmitry Peskov, saying the statements are "unacceptable" and "outrageous," noting that medics haven't issued their verdict on the cause of Navalny's death.
+The Kremlin bristled Friday at the outpouring of anger from world leaders, with Putin's spokesman, Dmitry Peskov, calling the statements — issued before medics have released the cause of Navalny's death — "unacceptable" and "outrageous."

-Navalny had been jailed since January 2021, when he returned to Moscow to face certain arrest after recuperating in Germany from nerve agent poisoning he blamed on the Kremlin.
+Navalny had been jailed since January 2021, when he returned to Moscow after recuperating in Germany from nerve agent poisoning he blamed on the Kremlin.
 He was later convicted three times, saying each case was politically motivated, and received a sentence of 19 years for extremism.

 After the last verdict, Navalny said he understood he was "serving a life sentence, which is measured by the length of my life or the length of life of this regime."

-The news of Navalny's death comes less than a month before an election that will give Putin another six years in power.

-It shows "that the sentence in Russia now for opposition is not merely imprisonment, but death," said Nigel Gould-Davies, a former British ambassador to Belarus and senior fellow for Russia & Eurasia at the International Institute for Strategic Studies in London.
+Nigel Gould-Davies, a former British ambassador to Belarus and senior fellow for Russia & Eurasia at the International Institute for Strategic Studies in London, said the loss of Navalny shows that "the sentence in Russia now for opposition is not merely imprisonment, but death."

 Hours after Navalny's death was reported, his wife, Yulia Navalnaya, made a dramatic appearance at the Munich conference.